 How Should You Dispose Of Cooking Oil At Home?

-There are other alternatives to disposing of cooking oils down the sink:
+There are other alternatives to disposing of household cooking oil down the sink:

 If you have a small amount of grease leftover in the pan, wipe it down with an absorbent paper towel and then throw it in your garbage bin bag.